The Hunt: The Rajiv Gandhi Assassination Case: Production

+Kukunoor Movies.
+It is based on the book Ninety Days: The True Story of the Hunt for Rajiv Gandhi's Assassins by Anirudhya Mitra.

 Release

-It was released on 4 July 2025.
 The official trailer was unveiled on 18 June 2025.
+All the episodes were released on 4 July 2025 on SonyLIV.

 Reception

 Shubhra Gupta of The Indian Express gave 3.5 stars out of 5 and said that "Amit Sial-Sahil Vaid show is a welcome addition to shows looking back at recent times, which attempt to pin-point historical and political flashpoints in India with archival documentary footage."

-Dhaval Roy of The Times of India also gave 3.5 stars out of 5 and said that "The series proves that a gripping narrative doesn’t require non-stop action to deliver edge-of-the-seat thrills."
+Dhaval Roy of The Times of India also gave 3.5 stars out of 5 and said that "The series proves that a gripping narrative doesn't require non-stop action to deliver edge-of-the-seat thrills."
 Anurag Singh Bohra of India Today gave 4 stars out of 5 and commented that "The show is meant for all media professionals, academicians and those inquisitive about politically sensitive events.
 It also needs to be on the binge-watch list of individuals seeking the truth about India as concerned citizens."

 Nandini Ramnath of Scroll.in observed that "The overall feeling is of a job well done, despite the hiccups and the meddling.
 The motives behind the political double-dealing and Indian links to the storied separatist movement are left to other, more ambitious creators."

-Vinamra Mathur of Firstpost rated 3/5 stars and writes in his review that "It’s also fitting that Kukunoor and his writers Sriram Rajan and Rohit Banawlikar opt for a streaming format to tell this bone-chilling story of a dark chapter in Indian history.
-But they don’t treat the subject as a documentary.
+Vinamra Mathur of Firstpost rated 3/5 stars and writes in his review that "It's also fitting that Kukunoor and his writers Sriram Rajan and Rohit Banawlikar opt for a streaming format to tell this bone-chilling story of a dark chapter in Indian history.
+But they don't treat the subject as a documentary.
 It unfolds like a whodunnit.
 We have been told how it happened."
 Rahul Desai of The Hollywood Reporter India praise the series and said that "It’s never easy to tell a story that doesn't have the luxury of twists and revelations.
 Most of us know how it ended, but The Hunt does a solid job of jogging through the timeline with the rigour of a seasoned journalist.
 The film-making replicates the no-nonsense spirit of its source material: more a true-crime procedural than a fiery op-ed.
 To understand what the show does right, it’s important to recognise the pitfalls it avoids."